Quickly find answers to all your questions in the frequently asked questions section below. Can't you figure it out? Feel free to contact us.

 From our own experience, we know how difficult it can be to find your way as a physiotherapist in Switzerland.
 Traditional mediation agencies only focus on finding a job, while a big step like this involves so much more.
 This was the reason for us to start takeoff - a way to really help therapists make their dream come true.

 Yes!
 We stand for the quality of our matches.
 In our AGB, you will find loyal clauses that minimize the risk for you as an employer.
 Because we carefully select and supervise, we dare to give this guarantee with confidence.
+Want to know more?
+Discover what we mean for employers.

 Absolutely!
 At takeoff, we keep it smart and efficient: after completing our questionnaire, we first filter for potential matches.
 This way, we only introduce candidates to you where we really click.
 There are no costs or obligations until the time of contract signing - so you can get acquainted in peace and find out if it clicks.
 This way, we save you valuable time and increase the chance of a perfect match.